superjax/inertial_sense_ros/README.md

        - 9 = wrist

 ## Topics
+- `ins/`(nav_msgs/Odometry)
+    - full 12-DOF measurements from onboard estimator (NED frame)
 - `imu1/`(sensor_msgs/Imu)
-    - Imu measurements from IMU1 (NED frame)
+    - Raw Imu measurements from IMU1 (NED frame)
 - `imu2/`(sensor_msgs/Imu)
-    - Imu measurements from IMU2 (NED frame)
+    - Raw Imu measurements from IMU2 (NED frame)
-- `ins/`(nav_msgs/Odometry)
-    - full 12-DOF measurements from onboard estimator (NED frame)
 - `gps/`(inertial_sense/GPS)
-    - full GPS measurement from onbaord GPS
+    - unfiltered GPS measurements from onboard GPS unit
 - `gps/info`(inertial_sense/GPSInfo)
     - sattelite information and carrier noise ratio array for each sattelite
 - `mag1` (sensor_msgs/MagneticField)
-    + magnetic field measurement from magnetometer 1
+    - Raw magnetic field measurement from magnetometer 1
 - `mag2` (sensor_msgs/MagneticField)
-    + magnetic field measurement from magnetometer 2
+    - Raw magnetic field measurement from magnetometer 2
 - `baro` (sensor_msgs/FluidPressure)
-    + barometer measurements in kPa
+    - Raw barometer measurements in kPa
 - `preint_imu` (inertial_sense/DThetaVel)
-    + preintegrated coning and sculling representation of IMU measurements
+    - preintegrated coning and sculling integrals of IMU measurements

+## Services
+- `single_axis_mag_cal` (std_srvs/Trigger)
+  - Put INS into single axis magnetometer calibration mode.
+This is typically used if the uINS is rigidly mounted to a heavy vehicle, such as a car.
+After this call, the uINS must perform a single orbit around one axis (i.g. drive in a circle) to calibrate the mag [more info](http://docs.inertialsense.com/user-manual/Setup_Integration/magnetometer_calibration/)
+- `multi_axis_mag_cal` (std_srvs/Trigger)
+  - Put INS into multi axis magnetometer calibration mode.
+This is typically used if the uINS is not mounted to a vehicle, or a lightweight vehicle such as a drone.
+Simply rotate the uINS around all axes until the light on the uINS turns blue [more info](http://docs.inertialsense.com/user-manual/Setup_Integration/magnetometer_calibration/)